El Paso suspect appears to have posted anti-immigrant screed

 Crusius responded by tweeting “#BuildTheWall is the best way that @POTUS has worked to secure our country so far!”

-More than a dozen federal, state and local law enforcement officers assembled Saturday at a house in Allen.
+More than a dozen federal, state and local law enforcement officers assembled Saturday at a house in Allen where Crusius’ grandparents live.
 A woman answered the door at the gray stone house after a group of officers knocked.
 They appeared to speak with her briefly before coming inside.

+FBI spokeswoman Melinda Urbina said agents executed search warrants early Sunday at three homes where Crusius stayed.

 Court records show Crusius’ mother, Lori Lynn Crusius, filed for divorce in 2011.
 She has been a nurse in Texas since 1990.
 His father, John Bryan Crusius, is a licensed counselor.
 He also was a licensed instructor for alcohol education programs for minors.

-Biesecker reported from Washington, D.C. and Kunzelman from Silver Spring, Maryland.
-AP Reporters Jake Bleiberg in Allen, Texas; Michael Balsamo from Orlando, Florida; and Eric Tucker in Washington, D.C., contributed.
+Biesecker reported from Washington, D.C.
+Kunzelman reported from Silver Spring, Maryland.
+Associated Press writers Jake Bleiberg in Allen, Texas; Michael Balsamo in Orlando, Florida; and Eric Tucker in Washington also contributed to this report.

 Follow Biesecker at http://twitter.com/mbieseck , Dunklin at http://twitter.com/ReeseDunklin and Kunzelman at http://twitter.com/Kunzelman75